Ekaterina Schulmann: Education and career

 Schulmann was born in Tula to Michael and Olga Zaslavsky.
-Her maternal grandparents both were professors at the Tula State Pedagogical University.
-Michael Zaslavsky had a Ph.D. in engineering and worked as provost at the Tula Institute of Economics and Informatics.
-Professor Olga Zaslavsky is Head of the Department of Theoretical and Practical Pedagogics at the TSPU.
+Her maternal grandparents both were professors at Tula State Pedagogical University.
+Michael Zaslavsky had a Ph.D. in engineering and worked as provost at Tula Institute of Economics and Informatics.
+Professor Olga Zaslavsky is Head of the Department of Theoretical and Practical Pedagogics at TSPU.

 In 1995, Schulmann graduated with honors from public school №73 and went to Canada, where in 1996 she graduated from George Brown College in Toronto.
 In 1999 she moved to Moscow, where In March–September 1999 she was a senior editor at Russian News and Information Agency Novosti.
-Later in 1999, she started working at the State Duma, staying there in various posts (deputy’s assistant, political faction analyst and expert in the analytical department) until 2011.
+Later in 1999, she started working at the State Duma, staying there in various posts (deputy's assistant, political faction analyst and expert in the analytical department) until 2011.

-In 2001-2005, she studied law at the RANEPA (Russian Presidential Academy of National Economy and Public Administration).
+In 2001–2005, she studied law at Russian Presidential Academy of National Economy and Public Administration.

 In 2006-11, Schulmann was director of legislative research at The PBN Company, a consulting firm.

 In 2013, she obtained a Candidate of Sciences degree in political science at RANEPA and was hired by the Russian Presidential Academy of National Economy and Public Administration.
 Her research interests include the legislative process in modern Russia, parliamentarism and decision-making mechanisms in hybrid political regimes.
 From 2013 until its closure Schulmann was a lecturer in the Moscow School of Civic Education.